John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

 (The function names are confusing, but the maximum that can be set is the maximum number of cores.
 The function explanation text in the help files is consistent.)

- Here is a Cholesky Factorization test with varies number cores set:
+ Here is a Cholesky Factorization test with various number cores set:

     for ( i in c(1, 2, 4, 8)) {